30 July 2025

 Sellers should conduct appropriate due diligence and seek legal advice to mitigate the risks associated with the new regime.

-If you need assistance with reviewing the required documents or have any questions about how the new Property Law Act may impact you, please get in touch with our team below.
+If you need assistance with reviewing the required documents or have any questions about how the new Property Law Act may impact you or your business, please get in touch with our team below.

 Disclaimer